 Your employer has a duty to protect you and tell you about health and safety issues that affect you.
-They also have a legal responsibility to report certain accidents and incidents, pay you statutory sick pay, or contractual sick pay if you are entitled to it and give you time off because of an accident at work should you need it.
+They must also report certain accidents and incidents, pay you sick pay and give you time off because of an accident at work should you need it.

 Reporting an accident at work

 Your employer must report serious work-related accidents, diseases and dangerous incidents to the Health and Safety Executive for Northern Ireland (HSENI) or the Health and Safety department at your local authority.
 They must report:

 - major injuries, a broken arm or ribs for example

 - dangerous incidents like the collapse of scaffolding, people overcome by gas

 - any other injury that stops an employee from doing their normal work for more than three days